isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Defining good concepts is non-trivial.
 Concepts are meant to represent fundamental concepts in an application domain (hence the name "concepts").
-Simily throwing together a set of syntactic constraints to be used for a the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.
+Similarly throwing together a set of syntactic constraints to be used for a the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.

 Obviously, defining concepts will be most useful for code that can use an implementation (e.g., GCC 6.1),